 - Private investigator

 - Parole officer

 - Police administrator

 Employment Outlook and Salary Info

 Graduates go on to careers in law enforcement in a variety of settings, including local, state and federal government, departments of correction and more.
-Police and detectives were projected to see a four percent growth in employment from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The mean annual salary for police and sheriff's patrol officers was $61,270 in May 2015 according to BLS data .
+Police and detectives were projected to see a five percent growth in employment from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The mean annual salary for police and sheriff's patrol officers was $65,400 in May 2018 according to BLS data .

 Continuing Education Information

 Graduates can sit for the certified corrections officer (CCO), certified corrections supervisor (CCS) and certified corrections manager (CCM) exams offered through the American Correctional Association (ACA).
 The ACA requires officers, supervisors and managers to complete between 40 and 80 continuing education hours every three years to maintain certification.
 Graduates can also enroll in a bachelor's degree program in criminal justice administration or criminology.